raspberrypilearning/tree-life-simulator/en/step_3.md

 ## Tree management

 The rate at which new trees grow depends on a number of factors, such as climate conditions, soil quality, disease, sunlight, and water.
-In this step, you'll add a slider to demonstrate how managing these conditions can impact the number of trees in the area.
+Add a slider to demonstrate how managing these conditions can impact the number of trees in the area.

 The growing speed will be held in a `variable`{:class="block3variables"} called `tree management`{:class="block3variables"}.